Mahama government from 2025: Nomination and vetting of ministers

 Mahama promised to reduce the size of the government in comparison to the outgoing one led by Nana Akufo-Addo and cap the number of ministers at 60.
 42 nominees of Mahama were presented to the Appointments Committee of the Parliament of Ghana for vetting.
 The first two batches of six ministers completed their vetting on 21 January 2025 and were sworn in the next day by Mahama.
 The next two batches of a further six ministers completed their vetting on 23 January 2025.
 This included Agnes Naa Momo Lartey, MP for Krowor who missed the swearing in ceremony for personal reasons.
 This brought to 11 the number of ministers who had been cleared to start work.
 Following their vetting, a further six ministers and eight regional ministers were sworn in on 30 January by President Mahama.
 On 7 February 2025, an additional 14 ministers were sworn in bringing the total number of ministers in Mahama's government to 42.

 Two ministers lost in helicopter crash

 Unfortunately, two ministers were among those who died when the helicopter in which they were travelling to Obuasi from Accra crashed.
 They were the Defence Minister Edward Omane Boamah and the Environment, Science and Technology Minister, Ibrahim Murtala Muhammed who was also MP for Tamale Central.
 Following the crash, President Mahama appointed the Finance Minister, Cassiel Ato Forson as acting Defence Minister.
 Emmanuel Armah Kofi Buah, Minister for Lands and Natural Resources was also asked to act as Minister for Environment, Science, Technology and Innovation.

+August 2026 reeshuffles

+On 7 August 2026, Mahama moved Kenneth Gilbert Adjei from the Ministry of Works, Housing and Water Resources to head the Ministry of Defence.
+Ahmed Ibrahim from the Ministry of Local Government, Chieftaincy and Religious Affairs replaces him at the Ministry of Works, Housing and Water Resources.
+In addition, Zanetor Agyeman-Rawlings, MP for Korle Klottey was nominated for Minister of Environment, Science and Technology while Mahama Ayariga, Parliamentary Majority Leader was also nominated for the Local Government, Chieftaincy and Religious Affairs Ministry.
+On 26 August 2026, there was a further reshuffle with Abdul-Rashid Pelpuo (MP) moving from Ministry of Labour, Employment and Job Creation to the Ministry for Special Initiatives while Emmanuel Kwadwo-Agyekum (MP) moved in the opposite direction.
+Both Agyeman-Rawlings and Ayariga were approved by parliament and sworn in by President Mahama on 29 August 2026.